Pexers/CS-fundamentals/Infrastructure Architecture/Virtualization.md

 ## Virtual Machines Vs Containers
 A **virtual machine** (VM) is a computer file, typically called an image, that behaves like another computer within a host computer.
 The mechanism behind it is capable of emulating system software (with its own guest OS, kernel, etc.), but also physical computer hardware (CPU cores, memory, disk space), and divide it into multiple separate computers (VMs).
 Therefore, it is considered a **hardware-level** virtualization.

 A **container** is defined as a standard unit of software that packages up code and all its dependencies so that the application can run quickly and reliably from one computing environment to another.
-However, containers do not come with a full operating system image, but instead a very small subset of it.
-The mechanism behind it is called _Containerization_, and it is defined as a form of **OS-level** virtualization through which applications are packaged in isolated environments (containers).
+However, containers do not come with a full operating system image, but instead with a very small subset of it.
+This mechanism is called _Containerization_, and it is defined as a form of **OS-level** virtualization through which applications are packaged in isolated environments (containers).
 Unlike VMs, containers share the **host's OS kernel**, usually a Linux kernel, but at the same time isolate the application processes from the rest of the system.
 This enables multiple workloads to run on a single OS kernel instance.
-Since they share the same kernel, they do not need to boot an entire new OS every time they start.
+Since they share the same kernel, they do not need to boot an entire new OS every startup.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/47757441/213234299-3f515b43-eca0-4a40-8531-4ac9b27f3515.png" width="700">
 </p>